openMVG/openMVG/docs/sphinx/rst/index.rst

 It is designed to provide an easy access to:

 * Accurate Multiple View Geometry problem solvers,
-* Tiny libraries to perform task from feature detection/matching to Structure from Motion,
+* Tiny libraries to perform tasks from feature detection/matching to Structure from Motion,
 * Complete Structure from Motion pipelines.